StasonFox/StasonFox/README.md

 ### Hi, my name is Stason Fox 🦊
-## I'm an aspiring software engineer 👨‍💻
+## I'm an aspiring Software Engineer 👨‍💻

 - 🖥️ I’m interested in learning software development and becoming a Software Engineer
 - ⚙️ I'm currently working through the FreeCodeCamp curriculum